boris-kz/CogAlg/README.md

 .

 The nearest experimentally successful method is recently introduced “capsules”.
 Some similarities to CogAlg:
-- capsules also output multi-variate vectors, “encapsulating” multiple properties, similar to my patterns
+- capsules also output multi-variate vectors, “encapsulating” several properties, similar to my patterns
 - these properties also include coordinates and dimensions, compared to compute differences and ratios
 - these distances and proportions are also compared to find “equivariance” or affine transformations
 - capsules also send direct feedback to lower layer (dynamic routing), vs. trans-hidden-layer backprop in ANN

-But measure of similarity in CapsNet (“agreement” in dynamic routing) is still an unprincipled dot product, vs. conceptually consistent compression in CogAlg.
-This is not specific to CapsNet, most recognition algorithms select for dot product.
-To repeat my objections, multiplication vastly exaggerates similarity.
-The brain is extremely noisy and exaggeration adds noise resistance, but this should be a separate noise-specific function.
+But measure of similarity in CapsNet (“agreement” in dynamic routing) is still an unprincipled dot product, vs. first-principles compression in CogAlg.
+This is not specific to CapsNet, most current recognition algorithms, and seemingly the brain too,  select for dot product.
+To repeat, multiplication vastly exaggerates similarity.
+Which adds noise resistance, crucial for our noisy brain, but it should be a separate noise-specific function.

 Pure similarity is a common subset: the smaller of comparands.
 Which is also a compression of represented magnitude by replacing larger comparand with the difference between the two.
 It’s the most basic implication of information-theoretical compression-uber-alles principle, but I don’t know of anyone else using minimum as a measure of similarity.
 It’s not sufficient per se, working measure would be minimum minus average minumum, then minus projected co-derived differences, etc, but minimum is unavoidable as a starting point.